""

 How do I spot a giveaway scam?

 Giveaway scams are ridiculously too good to be true.
 You’ve heard that theme many times over and the good news is they are incredibly easy to spot.
-Who in their right mind is going to give you 2 bitcoin if you send them 1 bitcoin?
+Who in their right mind is going to give you 2 Bitcoin if you send them 1 Bitcoin?
 Deepfake video giveaway scams typically display a giant QR code on the video to scan and send funds.
 None of this makes sense, yet there has been and always will be the gullible group that falls for it every time.

 Key Takeaway